 The Voisey's Bay Mine

 The Voisey's Bay nickel-copper-cobalt mine is located in northern Labrador, about 35 kilometres southwest of Nain.
 The project encompasses a mine and concentrator at Voisey's Bay and port facilities in nearby Anaktalak Bay to ship the ore.
-In addition, a processing plant is being built at Long Harbour, on Newfoundland's Avalon Peninsula.
-Construction started in 2009 and is expected to be end in 2013.
+In addition, a processing plant was built at Long Harbour, on Newfoundland's Avalon Peninsula.
+Construction started in 2009 and operations began in 2014.

 The prospecting company Diamond Resources discovered the mineral reserves in 1993 and sold them to Canadian mining company Inco (now Brazilian-owned Vale Inco) in 1996 for $4.3 billion.
 Inco entered into negotiations with the provincial government as well as with Labrador's Innu and Inuit people before reaching an agreement to exploit the resource in 2002.
 Mining operations began in 2005.

 Workers are extracting ore from an open-pit mine, which allows them to reach deposits close to the surface.
 Once these reserves have been depleted, Vale Inco intends to begin mining underground.
-The company is also building a large processing plant at Long Harbour, Placentia Bay where it will process ore mined from Voisey's Bay.
-The facility will use hydromet technology, which Inco tested at a small demonstration plant it built and operated at the nearby community of Argentia between 2004 and 2008.
+The company also built a large processing plant at Long Harbour, Placentia Bay where it processes ore mined from Voisey's Bay.
+The facility uses hydromet technology, which Inco tested at a small demonstration plant it built and operated at the nearby community of Argentia between 2004 and 2008.
 Hydrometallurgy is a new technology that uses water, oxygen and other materials to dissolve precious metals from raw ore.
 Unlike smelting, the hydromet process does not release sulphur dioxide and harmful dust particles into the environment.

 In 1993, the diamond prospectors Al Chislett and Chris Verbiski inadvertently discovered large nickel, copper, and cobalt deposits at Voisey's Bay while under contract with Diamond Resources.
 Their find proved to be one of the most significant nickel discoveries of the late-20th century and attracted attention from international mining companies, including Canadian-owned Falconbridge and Inco (which later changed its name to Vale Inco after merging with Brazilian-owned Companhia Vale do Rio Doce in 2006).